mikropsoft/StevenBlock/README.md

 # Note
 When using with magisk or kernelsu, there is no need to install your systemless hosts module.

+# Updates
+The module is updated regularly 1-2 times a week.

 # Releases
 - [Download](https://github.com/mikropsoft/StevenBlock/releases)